alissin/little-big-tips/_vfx/flag-animation-shader/README.md

 }
 ```

-Step 3 - now, inside the `CGPROGRAM` block, let's declare our main functions and properties:
+Inside the `CGPROGRAM` block, let's declare the main functions and properties:

 ```
 CGPROGRAM